EmmaRodR/Selenium-Cucumber/README.md

 # SeleniumWithCucumber

-This is a framework using Selenium + Java + Maven + JUnit + Cucumber, following the POM and PageFactory design patterns.
+This is a BDD framework using Selenium + Java + Maven + JUnit + Cucumber, following the POM and PageFactory design patterns.

 I applied BDD using Cucumber and the Gherkin syntax to make scenarios easy to understand for the entire team.
 This feature is about a simple login functionality and contains one valid case with valid credentials, as well as three invalid cases with three sets of invalid credentials using a datatable.
 All the cases have their own assertions.